 Risk consultants also act as strategic advisors to their clients.
 They carry out assessments of internal audit functions or various controls used by the client, identify areas for improvement and help to implement best-practice processes to ensure the organisation is fully compliant with standards.

 In this article, we have just tipped the iceberg in terms of covering the full breadth of services offered by risk advisory teams.
-We have no doubt that is in an area of consulting which will continue to grow and we expect teams to become even more specialised and offer very niche services to their clients.
-In light of the recent global COVID19 pandemic, organisations are likely to want to further strengthen their resilience to risks of all kinds, so it could be an opportune time to make a career move in this space.
+This is an area of consulting that continues to grow where teams are offering specialised and niche services to their clients.
+Due to recent events, organisations are determined to further strengthen their resilience to risks of all kinds, making it an opportune time to make a career move in this space.